mraza007/blog/_posts/2023-08-02-vim-onliners.md

 _I write occasionally feel free to follow me on [twitter](https://twitter.com/muhammad_o7), also I run a newsletter and if you like reading technology news you can subscribe [here](https://devconsole.substack.com/)_

-_To support my work, I've enabled ads on my blog.
-I hope you don't mind them, as they help me continue creating valuable content.
-Your understanding and support mean the world to me!
-Thank you!_